 RISING INTEREST RATES COULD ADVERSELY AFFECT OUR CASH FLOW.
 Advances under our credit facility and property-level mortgage debt will bear interest at a variable rate.
 Borrowings under our credit facility bear interest at a rate equal to the London Interbank Offered Rate plus 140 basis points.
-As of June 30, 1999 borrowings under the facility bear interest at 6.18%.
-Additionally, advances under property-level mortgage debt (\$161.7 million) bear interest at a variable rate.
+As of September 30, 1999 borrowings under the facility bear interest at 6.74%.
+Additionally, advances under property-level mortgage debt (\$201.3 million) bear interest at a variable rate.
 We may incur indebtedness in the future that also bears interest at a variable rate or may be required to refinance our debt at higher rates.
 Accordingly, increases in interest rates above that which we anticipated based upon historical trends could adversely affect our ability to continue to make distributions to shareholders.
+At September 30, 1999, a hypothetical 100 basis point increase in interest rates along the entire rate curve would have adversely affected SL Green's annual interest cost by approximately \$2.4 million annually.

 OUR POLICY OF NO LIMITATION ON DEBT COULD ADVERSELY AFFECT OUR CASH FLOW.
 Our organizational documents do not contain any limitation on the amount of indebtedness we may incur.
-As of June 30, 1999, assuming the conversion of all outstanding units of the operating partnership into shares of our common stock, our debt to market capitalization ratio was approximately 37.9%.
-However, our policy is to incur debt only if upon this incurrence our debt to market capitalization ratio would be 50% or less.
+As of September 30, 1999, assuming the conversion of all outstanding units of the operating partnership into shares of our common stock, our debt to market capitalization ratio was approximately 37.6%.
+However, our policy is to incur debt only if upon this incurrence our debt to market capitalization would be 50% or less.
 Our board of directors can alter or eliminate this policy and would do so if our board of directors determines that this action is in the best interests of our business.
-If this policy is changed and we become more highly leveraged, an increase in debt service that could adversely affect cash available for distribution to shareholders and could increase the risk of default on our indebtedness.
-In addition, any change that increases our debt to market capitalization percentage could be viewed as negative by investors.
+If this policy is changed and we become more highly leveraged, an increase in debt service could adversely affect cash available for distribution to shareholders and could increase the risk of default on our indebtedness.
+In addition, any change that increases our debt to market capitalization percentage could be viewed negatively by investors.
 As a result, our share price could decrease.